Successful applications generally meet the following criteria:

 - Show a good match between the training goals of applicants and the program to which they are applying, demonstrating that they have reviewed the literature and have (when possible) contacted one of more of our faculty to discuss their applications

-- Demonstrate a progression between past and present training and/or experience and attainment of the MPH or MS. Goal statements should clearly address how an MPH or MS degree will advance applicants' professional goals
+- Demonstrate a progression between past and present training and/or experience and attainment of the MPH.
+Goal statements should clearly address how an MPH degree will advance applicants' professional goals

 - Are submitted, (with some exceptions), after applicants have at least two or three years of public health-related work experience